Skip to main content

 Several other factors also affect caffeine metabolism: liver function, smoking status (smokers metabolise caffeine about twice as fast), oral contraceptives and certain medications (which can slow it significantly), and pregnancy (where half-life can extend to 15+ hours in the third trimester).

 This variability is why a single recommended cutoff time is misleading.
-The Caffeine Cutoff Calculator calculates your personal cutoff based on your metabolism type (fast, average, or sensitive) and target bedtime, targeting less than 10% of peak caffeine remaining at sleep time.
+The Caffeine Calculator calculates your personal cutoff based on your metabolism type (fast, average, or sensitive) and target bedtime, targeting no more than 25% of peak caffeine remaining at sleep time, which is two half-lives of clearance.

 The caffeine tolerance trap